 Notre Dame’s public-facing websites should be the best in higher education.
 Websites with University-approved subdomains are considered official University communications, and consistent excellence is important to our brand.
 With that in mind, only websites that meet the following criteria will be approved for a University subdomain:

 - Easy to Use

-Advice: We recommend that campus units work with a professional web agency (ours or otherwise) in developing new websites.
-Internal web projects, projects developed by faculty or students, or other online experiments often fail to reflect the professionalism required for subdomain approval.
+Advice: We recommend that campus units work with a professional web agency (typically MarComm, but occasionally outside agencies) when developing new websites.
+Personal web projects, freelance projects, projects developed by faculty or students, or other online experiments often fail to reflect the professionalism required for subdomain approval.
 In addition, do-it-yourself website solutions such as Wix, Weebly, or Squarespace are difficult to adjust to Notre Dame’s web brand standards - communicators should review web brand standards prior to committing to a platform.

 - Limit to one level. ex: "ur.nd.edu" is acceptable, "web.marcomm.nd.edu" is not.